icaruszhu/foss/README.md

 ## Git (Version control)
-- Git is Linux Torvalds' "invention" in 2005.
+- Git is Linus Torvalds' "invention" in 2005.
 He develops Git as an alternative to the then proprietary version control system called BitKeeper (which only becomes open source many years later.)

 - Git is a superb tool that allows you to manage multiple drafts (called "versions") of your work in progress.
 It also allows large-scale textual collaboration that records and manages complex multi-authorial information.